Andragogy: History

 The term was originally coined by German educator Alexander Kapp in 1833.
 Andragogy was developed into a theory of adult education by Eugen Rosenstock-Huessy.
 It later became very popular in the US by the American educator Malcolm Knowles.
 Knowles asserted that andragogy (Greek: "man-leading") should be distinguished from the more commonly used term pedagogy (Greek: "child-leading").

 Knowles collected ideas about a theory of adult education from the end of World War II until he was introduced to the term "androgogy".
-In 1966, Knowles met Dusan Savicevic in Boston.
-Savicevic was the one who shared the term andragogy with Knowles and explained how it was used in the European context.
+In 1966, Knowles met Dušan Savićević in Boston.
+Savićević was the one who shared the term andragogy with Knowles and explained how it was used in the European context.
 In 1967, Knowles made use of the term "andragogy" to explain his theory of adult education.
 Then after consulting with Merriam-Webster, he corrected the spelling of the term to "andragogy" and continued to make use of the term to explain his multiple ideas about adult learning.

 Knowles' theory can be stated with six assumptions related to the motivation of adult learning: